kaleidos-ventures/taiga/python/docs/tests.md

   ```shell
   (taiga)$ pytest --slow_only
   ```
-- For fast test obnly
+- For fast test only
   ```shell
   (taiga)$ pytest --fast_only
   ```